makinteract/baby-prompts/README.md

 To run the examples, you also need to have an account with [OpenAI](https://platform.openai.com) and sufficient credits in your account to run the models.

 You then need to create a `.env` file with the variable `OPENAI_API_KEY` set to your own OpenAI API key and have that in your root folder.
 You can find an API key [here](https://platform.openai.com/api-keys).

+> [!WARNING] This is a library for NodeJS and relies on having a .env file with the OPEN_API_KEY in it.
+It won't work directly from the browser.

 ## Prompt techniques examples